Kitchen Islands With Attached Built-In Tables: Cooking Meets Conversation

 The real issue you need to consider before adding an island-table combo to your kitchen is what it will do to the traffic flow.
 If you pick an island with an attached table that takes up too much space and makes it difficult to maneuver, this can hurt your home sale.

-“For the most part, buyers love to see a newly remodeled kitchen in our area of New Jersey.
-However, I do think a too large island or an island that makes it difficult to navigate your kitchen could affect your resale value,” advises Moody.
+“For the most part, buyers love to see a newly remodeled kitchen in our area,” Moody says.
+“However, I do think a too large island or an island that makes it difficult to navigate your kitchen could affect your resale value.”

-“You get a pretty good sense of what a kitchen’s traffic flow is like at a busy open house; if the island is too big to allow for easy circulation, buyers will notice that.”
+“You get a pretty good sense of what a kitchen’s traffic flow is like at a busy open house.
+If the island is too big to allow for easy circulation, buyers will notice that.”

-Kitchen island-table combos are catching on
+Kitchen island-table combos are here to stay

 Header Image Source:(V1ktoria / Shutterstock)